 7. Learn what you like (and dislike)

 When a fragrance stands out to you as getting your seal of approval, take note of whether the main notes are obviously citrus, woody, or floral fragrances, for example.
-If you aren’t sure, have a quick Google, ask an assistant in store which category your potential new scent falls into (or head to our detailed guide to perfume notes)
+If you aren’t sure, have a quick Google, ask an assistant in store which category your potential new scent falls into (or head to our detailed guide to perfume notes) Also, have a think about other factors that are important to you, an eco-friendly refillable perfume for example, or ethical brands that give back to their growers.

 That'll give you a little indication of the fragrance families you like – as will doing the same for those you don’t like – to help inform you how to choose a perfume in the future, be it the best oud perfumes, best rose perfumes or perfumes with patchouli.